careport/file-formats/patient-roster.md

 Each record in a patient roster file contains the following fields, in the following order:

-1. \* Type of unique patient identitifer (e.g, MRN, Insurance member ID, etc.)
+1. \* Type of unique patient identifier (e.g., MRN, Insurance member ID, etc.)
 2. \* Unique patient identifier
 3. \* Last name
 4. \* First name